tomdracz/gridstack-js-rails/README.md

 By default gridstack-js-rails will include the following javascripts libraries:

 - lodash
-- jquery-ui: core, widget, mouse, draggable, and resizable modules
+- jquery-ui: core, widget, mouse, draggable, droppable and resizable modules
 - gridstack.js

 Along with the following stylesheets files: